 When our speech is seasoned with grace and kindness it will overlook mistakes in the lives of others and encourage instead of discouraging.When our speech is seasoned with grace and kindness it will overlook mistakes in the lives of others and encourage instead of discouraging.

-I've shared many times on kindness, and it was my topic at this year's Homemaking Ministries Online Conference because it's an area that hits home to me.
+I've shared in the past on the importance of kindness in our homes because it's an area that hits home to me.
 I know the difference it makes to respond kindly to one another, and I know how I am drawn to those friends and family who to respond to me in this way.

 At our holiday tables, there will be lots of conversations going on and some that may raise emotions a bit.
 We can be quick to share our opinions and thoughts before we've thought them through.
 Our opinion seems important to us, but we need to ask ourselves that powerful, simple sentence, “Is it necessary.”